Bills Digest No. 81, 2023-24

 Responsible for creation or alteration

 The aggravated offence in proposed subsection 474.17AA(5) will apply if the person commits the underlying offence and is ‘responsible for the creation or alteration of the material’.
 The Explanatory Memorandum indicates the fault element for this part of the aggravated offence will be ‘intention’ and under the Criminal Code ‘a person has intention with respect to conduct if he or she means to engage in that conduct’.
-It states that increased penalty of the aggravated offence ‘reflects the inclusion of the additional element in the aggravated offence that the person intentionally created the material before intentionally transmitting it, knowing or reckless as to the lack of consent’.[29]
+The increased penalty of the aggravated offence ‘reflects the inclusion of the additional element in the aggravated offence that the person intentionally created the material before intentionally transmitting it, knowing or reckless as to the lack of consent’.[87]

 Double jeopardy